 Trust Wallet also offers a Web3 browser that can be used to interact with any decentralised application (dapp).

-The downside is that Trust Wallet doesn’t offer the security features of some other wallets, with no two-factor authentication or multi-signature functionality, and simply can’t offer the same high level of safety as hardware wallets.
+The downside is that Trust Wallet doesn’t offer the security features of some other wallets, with no 2-factor authentication or multi-signature functionality, and simply can’t offer the same high level of safety as hardware wallets.